nathanielxd/flutterfall/docs/DOCS.md

 }
 ```

-Tip: UI components throughout the app are can be referencing themselves.
+UI components throughout the app can reference themselves.
 Only bloc-to-bloc is discouraged.
-For example, I can use a widget from my *tasks* feature in my *account* page, or vice-versa.
+For example, I can use a widget from my tasks feature on my account page or vice versa.

 [See directory structure for presentation.](#view_directory)